vikram199001/user-app-backend/README.md

 ### Steps to start local backend environment running.
 **prerequisites: you should have mongodb server running in your local machine**
 1. Clone this repo by running `git clone xxx`.
+2. docker compose up and db-migrate up
+OR
 2. Open a terminal into directory that contain the cloned repo and run `npm install`.
 3. Start project by running `node index.js`